-I don’t remember any unit test frameworks for JavaScript environment when I first became familiar with this language(around 2008).
+I don’t remember any unit test frameworks for JavaScript environments when I first became familiar with this language(around 2008).
 A lot changed since then.
-JavaScript took over back-end(NodeJS) too and many other revolutionary libraries/frameworks are now available.
+JavaScript took over the back end (NodeJS), too, and many other revolutionary libraries/frameworks are now available.

-Assuming you are already familiar with NodeJS and have written code for a while, today I am going to share about start performing unit testing In NodeJS application.
-Just to introduce you about the alternatives, here are two different choices, both of which are very much popular among NodeJS developer community:
+Assuming you are already familiar with NodeJS and have written code for a while, today I am going to share about starting to perform unit testing In the NodeJS application.
+Just to introduce you to the alternatives, here are two different choices, both of which are very popular among the NodeJS developer community:

-- Mocha With Chai: Mocha is the test runner, a feature rich JavaScript testing framework for both browser and NodeJS.
+Mocha With Chai: Mocha is the test runner, a feature-rich JavaScript testing framework for both browser and NodeJS.
 For including the test case, we can have a variety of assertion library choices.
-Most(and me too) choose to use chai, which have both TDD and BDD based assertion support.
+Most(and I too) choose to use chai, which has support for both TDD and BDD-based assertions.

 I started with ‘mocha with chai’ without any specific reason and haven’t experienced jasmine yet.
 So, this tutorial is going to reflect my choice.
-In case you are experienced with both and have something to share about good/bad part, I will love to hear!
+In case you are experienced with both and have something to share about the good/bad parts, I would love to hear!

 Installing:

-You can add the following dependencies in your package.json file and run “npm install” for getting them installed:
+You can add the following dependencies in your package.json file and run “npm install” to get them installed:

-This will install the modules and add in the package.json file as well.
+This will install the modules and add them to the package.json file as well.

 Write Our First Test Case:

-As we will be use the Behavior driven approach, lets import ‘expect'(or ‘assert’, if you want to do it in classical TDD style).
+As we will be using the Behavior driven approach, let’s import ‘expect'(or ‘assert’, if you want to do it in classical TDD style).
 We don’t need to import anything for mocha as mocha itself will run the scripts and thus will provide the import automatically.

 Sure, the currently given test case is a hard-coded one to make it pass(or make one of them false to fail the test deliberately).